switchboard-xyz/liquity-example/README.md

 ### Printing the state of your callback

-This repo contains an example script to view the current verified deribit implied volatility info currently in contract:
+This repo contains an example script to view the current contract info:

 ```bash
 npx hardhat run --network arbitrumTestnet scripts/get_state.ts